GregFJr/TechTales2.0/README.md

 ## Upcoming Features

 - **Comment System**: A forthcoming feature will allow users to comment on blog posts, fostering community interaction and discussion.
+- **Session Timeout**: A minor feature, users will be prompted to log in again after a period of inactivity.

 ## Technical Stack